jonathanburns/blog/_posts/2024-12-11-bridge-collapse.md

 <div class="dialogue left">
   <img src="https://emerald-frequent-panther-621.mypinata.cloud/ipfs/bafybeiai3i7qsdsc5hj47ajhpevwifnxowcd6idbdcwbnrznyqmn47zmjq" alt="drawing">
   <p>Because it's happened before.
-In 2016, there was a hack on ethereum and the chain rolled back.
+In 2016, there was a hack on Ethereum and the chain rolled back.
 Our losses are bigger than that.
 20% of all the value on chain was just hacked.</p>
 </div>

 <div class="dialogue right">